MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-dashboards-in-the-win10phone-app.md

 6. To go back to the dashboards home page, tap the back arrow or back button.

 ## View dashboards horizontally
 You can also view dashboards horizontally, just by turning your phone.
-The dashboard layout changes from a series of tiles to a view of the whole dashboard &#151; you see all of the dashboard’s tiles as they are in the Power BI service.
+The dashboard layout changes from a series of tiles to a view of the whole dashboard &#151; you see all of the dashboard’s tiles laid out as they are in the Power BI service.

 ![](media/powerbi-mobile-dashboards-in-the-win10phone-app/PBI_iPh_Landscape.png)